HackYourFuture/JavaScript3/Week3/MAKEME.md

 ## **4. PROJECT: Hack Your Repo III**

-> The homework for week 2 will build on the work you did in week 1.
+> The homework for week 3 will build on the work you did in week 2.
 You will create a new branch based on the the previous week's branch.

 The final week's assignment consists of two parts.

 In the first part you will update the homework from week 2 (in the `homework` folder).
 In the second part you will refactor your application to use `ES6 classes`.
 For this, you need to modify the files in the `homework-classes` folder.

-### Step 1: Replace `XMLHttpRequest` with `fetch`

-- Replace `XMLHttpRequest` in the `fetchJSON` function with `fetch`.
-Because `fetch` returns a promise out of the box there is no need create a promise yourself with `new Promise(...)`.

-> `fetch` does not throw an error for HTTP errors.
-Review the documentation for [`response.ok`](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) for a clue how detect HTTP errors.

-### Step 2: `async/await`
+### Step 1: `async/await`

 - Refactor all `.then()` and `.catch()` methods with `async`/`await` and `try...catch`.
 - Make sure that your error handling code still works.
 See the instructions from week 2's [homework](../Week2/MAKEME.md) on how to force an error response from GitHub.

-### Step 3: OOP and ES6 classes
+### Step 2: OOP and ES6 classes

 This final assignment requires you to go the extra mile and get acquainted with Object Oriented Programming and ES6 classes.